 Private pensions are a very tax-efficient way to save long-term.
 The government incentivise people to pay into pensions by adding a 25% tax bonus on top of their contributions.
 For example, if you contributed £100 the government will add £25.

 And, when you decide to retire or reduce your working hours, you’ll also be able to withdraw any savings you’ve built up.
 There are a number of different ways you’ll be able to claim your pension at retirement and you’ll be able to choose how and when you do this.

 Get a powerful, flexible, faff-free pension today.

 Penfold offers a flexible, faff-free pension that's perfect for the self-employed.

 Our pension is built to be completely flexible around your needs.
 Top up, change or pause your payments at any time in just a few taps.
 Ideal for when your income varies month to month.

 We already help thousands of self employed people every day gain full control over their finances.
 Penfold provides the right support and tools to track down pots, make tax-efficient decisions and take care of tomorrow.
-So you can get back to enjoy today.
+So you can get back to enjoying today.

 Set up your personal pension with Penfold today in just 5 minutes.